 The complete manual for young sportsmen: with directions for handling the gun, the rifle, and the rod; the art of shooting on the wing; the breaking, management, and hunting of the dog; the varieties and habits of game; river, lake, and sea fishing, etc., etc., etc by Henry William Herbert (Stringer & Townsend, 1857).

 Not all hunters of the time shared Hebert's dim view of turkey, For example an interesting article was published New York " Spirit of the Times and then republished in the the Sporting Review of 184___.
-The Spirt of the times was a New York sporting paper which was regarded as one of the best sporting sources published in America.
+The Spirit of the Times was a New York sporting paper which was regarded as one of the best sporting sources published in America.

 Republished in The Sporting Review (184_)

-it was clear that turkey hunters in the pre-1860 period were not using what we consider fair chase methods today.
+It was clear that turkey hunters in the pre-1860 period were not using what we consider fair chase methods today.
 In an Article published in 1836, the Author describes the modes of taking the wild turkey practiced in Virginia at the time Including: (1) trapping in what was called a turkey pen (2) shot over bait where whole flocks are sometimes taken at once and (3) with dogs trained to track turkeys until they fly, and then to tree them.
-FIELD SPORTS: Their Utility—Modes of Hunting Deer and Turkeys in Virginia, interspersed with Hunting Anecdotes.: Danville, Va.
-February, 1836.
-American turf register and sporting magazine, Volume 7.
+FIELD SPORTS: Their Utility—Modes of Hunting Deer and Turkeys in Virginia, American turf register and sporting magazine, Volume 7, February, 1836.
 In addition, the practice of shooting turkeys will in the roost by moon light was apparently common place.
+Given the manner of hunting, it is not surprising that turkey populations were decimated through out the United States.
+I has only been through the efforts of many dedicated sportsman that the wild turkey populations have rebounded.

 use of smaller shot is a relatively modern trend.
 Turkey hunters had